Boeeerb/PiGlow/README.md

 So follow this simple guide to have the binary clock start when you plug your Raspberry Pi in:

+First, copy the piglow.py script into the Examples folder:

+   cd /home/pi/PiGlow/

+   cp piglow.py Examples

+Check that the script runs in Examples

+   cd Examples

+   ./clock.py

-First create the init.d file, so change to the /etc/init.d folder
+Next create the init.d file, so change to the /etc/init.d folder

     cd /etc/init.d